BigPeet/coding_challenges/advent_of_code/2020/README.md

 I will start by creating a workspace, adding a separate package per "day".
 If this does not really suit the challenges, I might change the setup.
 E.g. to using a single package and only creating a binary crate for each "day".

+While solving the tasks I will try to learn and understand how to do certain things in Rust.
+If I'm not satisfied with some piece of code, but it works at least, I might add a FIXME comment to revisit this later.